Siege of Giarabub: Commonwealth preparations

 The post was unoccupied and artillery and machine-gun fire from the town was inaccurate.
 The Australians pressed on and occupied the Tamma Heights south-east of the oasis against little opposition; 13 Platoon was sent to Ship Hill at the east end of the heights, to provide covering fire, while the other two platoons advanced towards the town.
 By dark they had reached the south-eastern corner, where the wire had been covered by sand.
 Two sections advanced into the Italian position and found that Post 42 had been abandoned.
 On the arrival of 10 Platoon, the party occupied Post 36 and at 2:00 a.m. an Italian counter-attack was delivered and the Australians retired, suffering three wounded and having two men captured.
-By the morning of 20 March it had been decided to make the main attack in that area; supporting operations, a demonstration by the cavalry to the north and Post 76 on Brigadiers Hill had been taken by D Company, 2/10th Battalion, which secured the flank of the attack and left the Italians unsure of the direction of the main attack.
+By the morning of 20 March it had been decided to make the main attack in that area; supporting operations, a demonstration by the cavalry to the north and Post 76 on Brigadiers Hill had been taken by D Company, 2/10th Australian Battalion, which secured the flank of the attack and left the Italians unsure of the direction of the main attack.